 Yom Kippur is a Holy Sabbath; no work can be performed.
 Jews refrain from eating and drinking even water.
 It is a complete, 25-hour fast beginning before sunset on the evening before Yom Kippur and ending after nightfall on the day of Yom Kippur.

 In ancient times, Yom Kippur was the only day of the year when it was permissible to speak the Name of God.
 During a great and solemn ceremony at the Temple two goats were brought before the High Priest.
-One was a goat “for the Lord” to be presented as a peace offering as commanded in Lev.
+One was a goat “for the Lord” to be presented as a sin offering as commanded in Lev.
 16:7-10.
-The other was called “the scapegoat” because all the sins of the nation were symbolically placed upon its head, and it was led outside the city to be destroyed.
-The scapegoat had done nothing to deserve this but was killed to remind the people that only the shedding of innocent blood could atone for their sins.
+The other was called “the scapegoat” because all the sins of the nation were symbolically placed upon its head, and it was led outside the city.
+The goat for the sin offering had done nothing to deserve this, but was killed to remind the people that only the shedding of innocent blood could atone for their sins.
 The death of the two goats symbolically set aside the sins of the nation, made their offering acceptable and gave them another year of peace with their Creator.
 Lying prostrate before Him the people spoke the Name of God in heartfelt thanks.

 The Law Is Only A Shadow …

 Some Christians believe that the Lord Jesus began His ministry on Yom Kippur announcing in effect that the judgment that was due mankind would be borne by Him instead (Luke 4:16-21) and that man no longer need live in fear of judgment nor have to endure the 10 Days of Awe every year.